Managing Goose Sessions

 to open the search bar - Enter your search term

-- Use search features to refine and navigate results
+- Use shortcuts and search bar buttons to navigate the results

 ---|---|---|

 The Goose CLI supports listing session history but doesn't provide search functionality.
-As a workaround, you can use your terminal's search capabilities (including regex support).
-Examples for macOS:
+As a workaround, you can use your terminal's search capabilities (including regex support) to search for specific content within sessions or find specific sessions.

 # Search session IDs (filenames)